adb-shell/adb-shell/README.md

-# Hi there 👋  my name is Karthik, I am a developer based in Bangalore.
+# Hi there 👋
+My name is Karthik, I am a developer based in Bangalore.